MC1: Disability Resources in Health Science Programs: Advanced Training for Equal Access

 - Support and preparation for board exams

-A copy of The Guide to Assisting Students with Disabilities: Equal Access in Health Science and Professional Education and a bound copy of the AAMC Special Report Accessibility, Action, and Inclusion in Medical Education will be included with registration for this course.
+A copy of Dr. Meeks’ book and the AAMC Special Report Accessibility, Action, and Inclusion in Medical Education will be included with registration for this course.

 Back to Top

-MC#2: Disability Law: Lessons in Nuance and Application for the Advanced Disability Professional
+MC2: Disability Law: Lessons in Application for the Advanced Disability Professional

 Jamie Axelrod, M.S., Northern Arizona University